-- HOSA's affiliated chartered associations offer the HOSA Competitive Events Program at the Regional, Area, State and/or Country levels, according to the approved HOSA Competitive Events Guidelines (as released annually in the fall).
+- HOSA's affiliated state chartered associations offer the HOSA Competitive Events Program at the Regional, Area, State and/or Country levels, according to the approved HOSA Competitive Events Guidelines (as released annually in the fall).
 It is recommended that chartered associations plan and conduct the Annual Conference in sufficient time to meet the International Leadership Conference (ILC) registration deadline of May 15th.
 (Note: The HOSA ILC is held in June each year.) - 2.
-Chartered associations may submit a maximum of three (3) competitors/teams per event per division, with the exception of Recognition events as noted in Rule #8 of these General Rules and Regulations and with the exception of National Geographic Learning Academic Testing Center events as noted in rule #6.
-If ties or event challenges result at the association level, chartered associations must implement a process to determine which three (3) competitors/teams per division may register for the international leadership conference. - To be eligible for competition at the ILC, a delegate must be a member of HOSA, registered on a chapter roster, no later than January 1 if the member is enrolled in the Fall semester; Spring enrollees must be affiliated by March 1 or within thirty (30) days of the beginning of a program initiated during the Spring semester - Chartered associations determine and publish specific competition eligibility deadlines. - All participants must adhere to the eligibility requirements as specified in the individual Competitive Event Guidelines. - Members are not eligible for competition at the ILC if they are not affiliated with HOSA-Future Health Professionals prior to their respective chartered association's leadership conference. - 4.
+Chartered associations may submit a maximum of three (3) competitors/teams per event per division, with the exception of Recognition events as noted in Rule #8 of these General Rules and Regulations and with the exception of National Geographic Learning Academic Testing Center (NGL ATC) events as noted in rule #6.
+If ties or event challenges result at the association level, chartered associations must implement a process to determine which three (3) competitors/teams per division may register for the International Leadership Conference. - 3.
+To be eligible for competition at the ILC, a delegate must be a member of HOSA, registered on a chapter roster, no later than January 1 if the member is enrolled in the Fall semester; Spring enrollees must be affiliated by March 1 or within thirty (30) days of the beginning of a program initiated during the Spring semester. - a.
+Chartered associations determine and publish specific competition eligibility deadlines. - b.
+All participants must adhere to the eligibility requirements as specified in the individual Competitive Event Guidelines. - c.
+Members are not eligible for competition at the ILC if they are not affiliated with HOSA-Future Health Professionals prior to their respective chartered association's leadership conference. - 4.
 Competitive event participants must be registered for HOSA's International Leadership Conference by May 15th.
 Registered participants may be dropped, or other eligible students may be substituted, until the state advisor has completed registering the chartered association with competitive events at the ILC.
-All participants are officially entered when the HOSA advisor (or his/her designee) verifies the chartered association's registration. - 5.
-Individual and team participants must have competed in the same competitive event at the state (country) level for which they are entered at the international level.
+All participants are officially entered when the State HOSA advisor (or their designee) verifies the chartered association's registration. - 5.
+Individual and team participants must have competed in the same competitive event at the state (country)

+level for which they are entered at the international level.
 The competition must have taken place in the school year immediately preceding the HOSA International Leadership Conference.
 (Substitutes on a team are not required to have competed in the event at the state/country level.
-See GRR rule #17) - 6.
-HOSA members may enter only ONE regular competitive event at the ILC.
-Competitors may participate in one or two National Geographic Learning Academic Testing Center events.
-In addition, competitors may participate in as many Recognition Category Events as they wish.
-Healthcare Issues Exam (HCIE) is typically scheduled for Wednesday at ILC.
-If another regular event is scheduled at the same time as HCIE, competitors must choose between HCIE and the regular event.
-They cannot do both.
-Students registered for Organizational Leadership (the Voting Delegate event) who also wish to take HCIE, may do so by requesting special arrangements through their State Advisor.
+See GRR rule #20)